Table of Contents

 Potential Drawbacks and Limitations

-While they are quite common, there are a few potential drawbacks and limitations of the microdeposit process:
+While they are quite common, there are a few potential drawbacks and limitations to the microdeposit process.

 Delayed Transactions and Clearance Times

-The microdeposit process typically takes a couple of days for the deposits to arrive and be verified.
-This means that linking your bank account to another account or service is unlikely to happen instantaneously or even in a single day.
+It typically takes one to three days for the microdeposits to arrive and be verified.
+This means that linking your bank account to another account or service is unlikely to happen instantaneously.

 Account Restrictions and Holds